spryker/spryker-docs/docs/pbc/all/carrier-management/202311.0/base-shop/shipment-feature-overview.md

 Delivery types are used by service points.
 For more information about service points, see [Service Points feature overview](/docs/pbc/all/service-point-management/{{page.version}}/unified-commerce/service-points-feature-overview.html).

-To import delivery types, see [Import file details: shipment_type.csv](/docs/pbc/all/carrier-management/{{page.version}}/unified-commerce/import-and-export-data/import-file-details-shipment-type.csv.html).
+You can add service types using Glue API.
+For a reference, see [Backend API Marketplace B2C Demo Shop reference](/docs/scos/dev/glue-api-guides/202311.0/backend-glue-infrastructure/backend-api-marketplace-b2c-demo-shop-reference.html).
+To import shipment types, see [Import file details: shipment_type.csv](/docs/pbc/all/carrier-management/{{page.version}}/unified-commerce/import-and-export-data/import-file-details-shipment-type.csv.html).

-## Delivery method
+## Shipment method

-A *delivery method* is a way in which a carrier company delivers an order to a customer.
+A *shipment method* is a way in which a carrier company delivers an order to a customer.
 Delivery method examples:

 * Ground shipping
 * Expedited shipping
 * Overnight shipping
 * Air freight

-There are also branded delivery methods like like DHL Express, DHL Standard, or Hermes Next Day.
-They are essentially variations of the regular delivery methods that refer to a particular carrier.
+There are also branded shipment methods like like DHL Express, DHL Standard, or Hermes Next Day.
+They are essentially variations of the regular shipment methods that refer to a particular carrier.

-A sales order can have multiple delivery methods from different carrier companies.
+A sales order can have multiple shipment methods from different carrier companies.

-For instructions on adding delivery methods in the Back Office, see [Add delivery methods](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/manage-in-the-back-office/add-delivery-methods.html).
+For instructions on adding shipment methods in the Back Office, see [Add delivery methods](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/manage-in-the-back-office/add-delivery-methods.html).

 {% info_block warningBox %}

 If a Back Office user creates or edits a shipment of an order created by a customer, the grand total paid by the customer is not affected:

-* If a new delivery method is added, its price is 0.
+* If a new shipment method is added, its price is 0.
-* If a delivery method is changed, the price of the shipment method stays the same for that order.
+* If a shipment method is changed, the price of the shipment method stays the same for that order.

 {% endinfo_block %}

-### Delivery method plugins
+### Shipment method plugins

-Additional behaviors can be attached to a delivery method from the Back Office by selecting specific plugins.
-For more information about delivery method plugins, see [Reference information: Shipment method plugins](/docs/pbc/all/carrier-management/{{site.version}}/base-shop/extend-and-customize/shipment-method-plugins-reference-information.html).
+Additional behaviors can be attached to a shipment method from the Back Office by selecting specific plugins.
+For more information about shipment method plugins, see [Reference information: Shipment method plugins](/docs/pbc/all/carrier-management/{{site.version}}/base-shop/extend-and-customize/shipment-method-plugins-reference-information.html).

-### Delivery method prices and discounts
+### Shipment method prices and discounts

-Each delivery method has a dedicated price and tax set in the various currencies you define.
+Each shipment method has a dedicated price and tax set in the various currencies you define.
 The price displayed to the customer is calculated based on the store they visit and their preferred currency selection.

 You can give shipment discounts based on the carrier, shipment method, or cart value.
 Intricate calculations let you freely define a set of rules to be applied to the various discount options.